openandclose/tosixinch/docs/intro.rst

 and ``ftfy`` UTF-8 encoding fix.
 `option: encoding <options.html#confopt-encoding>`__.

-The script has vary basic headless browser downloading functions using ``Selenium``.
+The program has vary basic headless browser downloading functions using ``Selenium``.
 So if you are lucky,
 you may get javascript generated html contents.